samuelgomeslima/aibarber/docs/DEPLOYMENT.md

-# AiBarber Backend Deployment Guide
+# AIBarber Backend Deployment Guide

 This guide walks through configuring the new Azure Functions backend under the `api/` folder and wiring it up to your Azure Static Web Apps (SWA) deployment pipeline.